EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 Table: public.pgbench_tellers   DB: t1  PK: tid (int4)
 ```

 The next step is to add in our MongoDB instance.
-The syntax is the same as the "add db" above, but we also tell it the type of database, as it is not the default of "postgres".
-We will also assign an arbitrary database name, "btest1", the same as the others.
+The syntax is the same as the “add db” above, but we also tell it the type of database, as it is not the default of “postgres”.
+We will also assign an arbitrary database name, “btest1”, the same as the others.
 Everything else (such as the port and host) is default, so all we need to say is:

 ```bash
 $  bucardo add db m1 dbname=btest1 type=mongo